RobertBaruch/nmigen-tutorial/1_install.md

 # Install

-(For windows users, use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), I recommend Debian as a distro)
+(For windows users, use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), I recommend Ubuntu as a distro)

 > It's unfortunate that installation of everything you need isn't a one-click process... although [FPGAWars' Apio](http://fpgawars.github.io/) goes a long way towards doing this.
 I just think that while yosys and nMigen are undergoing constant positive updates, Apio doesn't keep up with them.
 In the meantime, we just install all the tools separately.